Shivamkanse2104/Infosys-milestone/README.md

 Classic literature works (Hamlet, Don Quixote, Pride and Prejudice, etc.)
 Notable places (Paris, London, Rome, New York, etc.)
 Prestigious institutions (MIT, University of Cambridge, CERN, etc.)

+this is poobesh, I had update the code in the semantic_code.py file, Jahnavi Lakshmi can you check the code Whether it is fine to do your part of the code
+Tejaswi, the dataset is fine, but if I import the dataset only 121 triples can be created , If you free can you check it...